redBorder/redborder-documentation/docs/manager/redborder_api/ch11_model_sharing.md

     https://<manager_IP>/api/v1/users/<user_id>/recreate_api_key

-Where `user:id` should be replaced with the ID of the desired user.
+Where `user_id` should be replaced with the ID of the desired user.

 If the request is successful, the *JSON* response will contain the generated **authentication token** along with the `query` field set to `true`.